hihayak/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wsus.md

 To simplify the manual approval process, start by creating a software update view that contains only Windows 10 updates.

-> [!NOTE] If you approve more than one feature update for a computer, an error can result with the client.
-Only approve one feature update per computer.
+> [!NOTE] You should only approve one feature update per device.
+If you approve more than one feature update for a given device, you can receive an error.

 **To approve and deploy feature updates manually**